reinderien/replicon/readme.md

 1. Install [Chrome Browser](https://www.google.com/chrome/browser/desktop/index.html).
 2. Install [TamperMonkey](https://tampermonkey.net) plugin on Chrome.
 3. Install replicon.js to TamperMonkey.

+The `@include` matches the URL `http[s]://timesheet.*.*/Timesheet/main.aspx`.
+This matches what I've seen, but it may need adjusting for your instance.
+The more specific you make it the safer it will be for you to deploy this script.

 The only way for this to take effect company-wide would be for the Chrome browser, the TamperMonkey plugin and the Replicon script to be installed on each client.
 (Or Replicon themselves could release a patch, but who knows if that's feasible.)